cisagov/RedEye/README.md

    - [**Blue Team mode**](#blue-team) (default) enables a simplified, read-only UI for reviewing campaigns exported by a Red Team.
 To start the server in Blue Team mode.
 Double-click on the 'RedEye' executable or run `./RedEye` from the command line.
 3. **Use the web app** in a browser at http://127.0.0.1:4000.
 The RedEye binary runs as a server in a terminal window and will automatically open the web app UI your default browser.
 You must close the terminal window to quit the RedEye server.

 _**MacOS Issue** - When running RedEye for the first time, you may get a "not verified" error.
 You must go to "System Preferences" > "Security & Privacy" > "General" and click "Open Anyway."
-More info on the [apple support page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/)._
+More info on the [Apple support page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/)._

 ## Red Team & Blue Team Modes